 There and Back Again

-AbstractWe present a programming pattern where a recursive function defined over a data structure traverses another data structure at return time.
-The idea is that the recursive calls get us `there' by traversing the first data structure and the returns get us `back again' while traversing the second data structure.
-We name this programming pattern of traversing a data structure at call time and another data structure at return time ``There And Back Again'' (TABA).
+AbstractWe present a programming pattern where a recursive function traverses a data structure--typically a list--at return time.
+The idea is that the recursive calls get us there (typically to a base case) and the returns get us back again while traversing the data structure.
+We name this programming pattern of traversing a data structure at return time ``There And Back Again'' (TABA).

-The TABA pattern directly applies to computing symbolic convolutions and to multiplying polynomials.
-It also blends well with other programming patterns such as dynamic programming and traversing a list at double speed.
+The TABA pattern directly applies to computing a symbolic convolution.
+It also synergizes well with other programming patterns, e.g., dynamic programming and traversing a list at double speed.
 We illustrate TABA and dynamic programming with Catalan numbers.
 We illustrate TABA and traversing a list at double speed with palindromes and we obtain a novel solution to this traditional exercise.
-Finally, through a variety of tree traversals, we show how to apply TABA to other data structures than lists.

-A TABA-based function written in direct style makes full use of an ALGOL-like control stack and needs no heap allocation.
-Conversely, in a TABA-based function written in continuation-passing style and recursively defined over a data structure (traversed at call time), the continuation acts as an iterator over a second data structure (traversed at return time).
-In general, the TABA pattern saves one from accumulating intermediate data structures at call time.
+A TABA-based function written in direct style makes full use of an Algol-like control stack and needs no heap allocation.
+Conversely, in a TABA-based function written in continuation-passing style, the continuation acts as a list iterator.
+In general, the TABA pattern saves one from constructing intermediate lists in reverse order.